Juhii16/Movie-Recommendation-Engine-Engage-22-/README.md

 [-> Link to download dataset from Kaggle <-](https://www.kaggle.com/rounakbanik/the-movies-dataset?select=ratings.csv)

 **THis project aims to be more unique and personalized using other methods and a web user interface using streamlit (https://streamlit.io/)**
+Here is how the interface looks like :
 ![App interface](1.6.png "Display APP")